Developer(s) – Vile Monarch

 Gameplay – 7/10

-The gameplay of the Hollywood Roast is almost identical to that of The Insult Simulator, but this time round, the developers have added a few new mechanics to the combat system; most notably the comeback ability.
-Player now have the options to add a comeback onto the end of their insults for bonus points.
-New comeback can also be unlocked for each character as the game progresses.
+The gameplay of the Hollywood Roast is almost identical to that of The Insult Simulator, but this time around, the developers have added a few new mechanics to the combat system; most notably the comeback ability.
+Players now have the option to add a comeback to the end of their insults for bonus points.
+New comebacks can also be unlocked for each character as the game progresses.
 But the biggest and best new addition to the series is the modding system.
-Players now have the ability to create new characters and stages within the game, which definitely gives the game an even greater level of variety what I personally thought to be possible after having played the demo.
+Players now have the ability to create new characters and stages within the game, which definitely gives the game an even greater level of variety than what I personally thought to be possible after having played the demo.